Joko Widodo: Economy

 In 2020, the DPR passed the Omnibus Law on Job Creation.
-Though intended to boost investment and reduce red tape, it is also perceived as weakening labour and environmental protections, causing a series of protests in major cities.
-Jokowi defended the law by saying that it would be needed to create jobs and called for protesters to lodge a challenge instead to the Constitutional Court of Indonesia.
-The law, which revised over 70 previous laws and contained some 1,200 clauses, had been put forward by Jokowi following his 2019 re-election.
-Several groups had criticised the opaqueness of the government during the deliberation of the law.
-In the same year, Indonesia hit the lowest inflation level in history and faced the first economic recession since the 1997 Asian Financial crisis.
+Although it was intended to boost investment and reduce red tape, it was also widely seen as weakening labour and environmental protections, prompting a series of protests in major cities.
+Jokowi defended the law as necessary for job creation and urged protesters to challenge it through the Constitutional Court of Indonesia.
+The law, which revised more than 70 existing laws and contained around 1,200 clauses, had been proposed by Jokowi after his 2019 re-election.
+Several groups criticised the government's lack of transparency during its deliberation.
+In the same year, Indonesia recorded its lowest inflation rate on record and experienced its first recession since the 1997 Asian financial crisis.

-In November 2021, Jokowi promised to end and reverse deforestation in Indonesia by 2030, in the COP26 climate summit's first major agreement.
-The European Commission officially approved a measure to phase out palm oil-based biofuels by 2030.
-During a meeting with European Commission President Ursula von der Leyen, Jokowi expressed concern about the EU Regulation on Deforestation-free products (EUDR), which aims to prevent products linked to deforestation from reaching the EU market.
+In November 2021, Jokowi promised at the COP26 climate summit to end and reverse deforestation in Indonesia by 2030 as part of the summit's first major agreement.
+The European Commission later approved a measure to phase out palm oil-based biofuels by 2030.
+During a meeting with European Commission President Ursula von der Leyen, Jokowi expressed concern about the EU Regulation on Deforestation-free products (EUDR), which aims to prevent products linked to deforestation from entering the EU market.

-The Jokowi administration continued its predecessor's natural resource nationalism policy, increasing the government's shareholding in multinational companies such as Freeport McMoRan, TotalEnergies and Chevron.
-In 2018, in a move aimed to cut imports, oil companies operating in Indonesia were ordered to sell their crude oil to state-owned Pertamina.
-A ban was also enforced on the exports of raw nickel ore, intended to help promote the development of local nickel-related industries such as smelters and battery factories.
-The policy was further extended, with export bans of unprocessed copper, tin, bauxite and gold ores expected to come into force in mid 2023.
-By 2023, Indonesian nickel exports had risen from USD 3 billion annually to USD 30 billion.
+The Jokowi administration continued its predecessor's policy of resource nationalism, increasing government shareholding in multinational companies such as Freeport McMoRan, TotalEnergies and Chevron.
+In 2018, in a move intended to reduce imports, oil companies operating in Indonesia were ordered to sell their crude oil to state-owned Pertamina.
+A ban was also imposed on exports of raw nickel ore to encourage the growth of domestic nickel-related industries such as smelters and battery factories.
+The policy was later extended, with export bans on unprocessed copper, tin, bauxite and gold ores expected to take effect in mid-2023.
+By 2023, Indonesian nickel exports had risen from US$3 billion annually to US$30 billion.